javascript-tutorial/en.javascript.info/2-ui/2-events/04-default-browser-action/article.md

 The problem is that when we click on `elem`, we get two menus: the button-level and (the event bubbles up) the document-level menu.

 How to fix it?
-One of solutions is to think like: "We fully handle the event in the button handler, let's stop it" and use `event.stopPropagation()`:
+One of solutions is to think like: "When we handle right-click in the button handler, let's stop its bubbling" and use `event.stopPropagation()`:

 ```html autorun height=80 no-beautify run
 <p>Right-click for the document menu</p>